CybOXProject/cyboxproject.github.io/documentation/background/index.md

 ---

-This page describes some basic information about XML Schema and the CybOX language that is necessary to understanding [how to create a new CybOX object](../creating-objects).
+This page describes some basic information about XML Schema and the CybOX Language that is necessary to understanding [how to create a new CybOX object](../creating-objects).